-like to explain why a more standard approach (for the sake of brevity we call it the econometric approach) fails.
+Now that we have defined a suitable situation, that we have been able to find the relevant data, let us what these data tell us.
+But before giving these results we would like to explain why a more standard approach (for the sake of brevity we call it the econometric approach) fails.
 One could make the following argument.
 "Why is it necessary to study such a special case as the Chinese immigrants?
 If one considers the 50 American states, they are characterized by sex ratios which all are different from 1.
-Thus, in a state where the M/F ratio is greater than one, some males cannot get married, hence one would expect a higher suicide rate for men.
+Thus, in a state where the M/F ratio is greater than one, some males cannot get married, hence one would expect a higher suicide rate of men.
 Even if the effect is small, one may think that there is nevertheless a good chance to get a meaningful result because one now has 51 cases instead of just one".
 Implementing the procedure suggested by this argument leads to the graph in Fig. 3.
 As can be seen, this scatter plot shows no clear direction.
 Clearly the effect that we wish to observe is dominated by the noise; by this term we understand all local factors (apart from the sex ratio) which differ from state to state.
 Statistical tests, no matter how sophisticated they are, will be unable to extract any clear information from such a noisy dataset.

 The results for the population of Chinese immigrants are presented in Fig. 4.
 The horizontal scale gives the M/F sex ratio.
-The point which corresponds to M/F=6 corresponds to the mid-1920s, the first date at which suicide rate statistics were available.
+The data point which corresponds to M/F = 6 corresponds to the mid-1920s and are the first date at which suicide rate statistics were available.
 At this time the sex ratio had already decreased from its peak value of 27 in 1890 to 6.
-The graph shows that, as expected, the suicide rates decrease as the sex ratio tends toward 1 that is to say as more and more men can get married6).
+The graph shows that, as expected, the suicide rates decrease as the sex ratio tends toward 1 that is to say as more and more men can get married6.
 The same observation can be made for Japanese immigrants.
-In this case, however, the sex ratio is much smaller, which means that a test restricted only to the Japanese group would not have been very significant.
+In this case, however, the sex ratio is much smaller which means that a test restricted only to the Japanese group would not have been very significant.

 How has the "theoretical" curve in Fig. 4 been obtained?
-It is based on three considerations (for the sake of simplicity we restrict the discussion to men; the same argument applies for women) (i) Our starting point is the ratio k_m of suicide rates for unmarried versus married males.
-In Table 1 this average ratio is 2.8; however, as none of the populations considered in this table are Chinese, some freedom in the adjustment of this parameter is required.
-It turns out that $k_m=4.2$ is more appropriate. (ii) The suicide rate of the males will be a weighted average of the rates of married and unmarried men. (iii) The suicide rate of married men \bar{t}m can be derived from the situation corresponding
+It is based on three considerations (for the sake of simplicity we restrict the discussion to men, the same argument applies for women) (i) Our starting point is the ratio k_m of suicide rates for unmarried versus married people.
+In table 1 this average ratio is 2.8; however, as none of the populations considered in this table are Chinese, some freedom in the adjustment of this parameter is required.
+It turns out that $k_m = 4.2$ is more appropriate. (ii) The suicide rate of the males will be a weighted average of the rates of married and unmarried men. (iii) The suicide rate of married men \bar{t}m can be derived from the

-6) It is implicitly assumed that the Americans of Chinese descent only marry in their community; this was largely true at that time.
+6It is implicitly assumed that the Americans of Chinese descent only marry in their community; this was largely true at that time.
 Another assumption is that all males who can find a spouse due to the M-F composition of the population do indeed get married.